 RU1 Primary Production RU4 Primary Production Small Lots Zone Objectives To encourage sustainable primary industry production by maintaining and enhancing the natural resource base.
-To enable sustainable primary industry and other compatible land uses.
-To encourage and promote diversity and employment opportunities in To encourage diversity in primary relation to primary industry industry enterprises and systems enterprises, particularly those that
+To encourage diversity in primary industry enterprises and systems To enable sustainable primary industry and other compatible land uses.
+To encourage and promote diversity and employment opportunities in relation to primary industry enterprises, particularly those that appropriate for the area.